aplteam/Fire/Docs/UsefulRegExes.md

 Let's analyze `(?<![#.])#\.(?!#)` :

-1. The first thing a regular expression engine does is t look to the left of the current position.
+1. `(?<` together with the closing `)` forces the regular expression engine to look to the left of the current position.
 This is called  a look-behind.
-That's what `(?<` is doing, together with the closing `)`.

    The `![#.]` part reads "neither a `.` nor a `#`".
-Only when this condition is met would the RegEx engine carry on trying to find a match, otherwise it would give up and move one character forward and start to try again.
+Only when this condition is met would the RegEx engine carry on trying to find a match, otherwise it would give up and move one character forward and start again.

 2. It then tries to find a match for `#`.
 Only if this is true would the RegEx engine keep trying.